 Well, they don’t need to give up on making spaghetti, because dammit!
 They’re GOOD at making spaghetti!

 Nay, what they need is to make their spaghetti a little different and a little better than the other spaghettis.
-How about this:
+How about this spaghetti from Netfeeddaily.com:

 The point is, someone took something that has existed forever, and they put their own unique twist on it.

 The ability to think in an unorthodox way is a valuable skill.
-It’s something that can help bloggers to take a few risks.
+It’s something that can help bloggers to take certain risks that can potentially skyrocket their business.

 “Taking risks?” you ask.
 “This is a business!
 I don’t want to take risks.”